vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 ## Try/catch in Building Blocks

 The following screenshot shows the same example from earlier, but made with Building Blocks instead.
 The actual code is put into the try/catch frame (marked with **1**).
 There are two branches---one for success and one for failure.
-There are also three generated variables that can be used in case of a failure (marked with **2**). **error message** and **type** is the same as the Lua example above. `code` is only used in an SAP context.
+There are also three generated variables that can be used in case of a failure (marked with **2**). **Error message** and **type** is the same as the Lua example above. **Code** is only used in an SAP context.

 ![image](/assets/2024-06-11/030.png)